ORTools4MTEX/ORTools/README.md

 ### [Example 2](./ORTools_example2.m)
 #### Parent grain reconstruction and variant analysis in titanium alloys
 This script follows the same dataset and steps that are used to demonstrate the reconstruction of β grains from an α microstructure in the official [MTEX example](https://mtex-toolbox.github.io/TiBetaReconstruction.html) for phase transitions in titanium alloys.
-Here the [OR peak fitter](https://github.com/frankNiessen/ORTools/blob/master/README.md#peakFitORs) is used to determine the orientation relationship from alpha-beta boundaries, even though they only make up < 1% of all boundaries in the dataset.
+Here the [OR peak fitter](https://github.com/frankNiessen/ORTools/blob/master/README.md#peakFitORs) function is used to determine the OR from alpha-beta boundaries even though they only make up < 1% of all boundaries in the dataset.
 Advanced plotting functions are employed to produce publication-ready plots.

 [![ORTools - Example 2](http://img.youtube.com/vi/e6R0dApUc8Q/0.jpg)](http://www.youtube.com/watch?v=e6R0dApUc8Q "Video Title")